All surgery consultations are by appointment only, we do not have a walk-in service.

 We try to operate a personal list system which means that whenever possible a patient will see the doctor with whom they are registered or who have dealt with their problem before.
 This is not always possible as many of our clinical staff works part-time.
 If you request an appointment with a particular clinician there might be a delay to have a consultation with them depending on their availability.

-If you need an urgent appointment on the day, please call the surgery between 08:30 - 10:00 and chose to speak to Triage which is run by a senior nurse or paramedic.
+If you need an urgent appointment on the day, please fill in an econsult or call reception who will take a brief history of your condition.
+This will be triaged by a clinician.
 They will be able to either advise you on how to manage the problem or give you either a telephone appointment or a face to face appointment with a clinician.

 If you have a medical emergency and all our appointments are full will ask you to call 111 who are able to either book you in their allocated slots at the surgery or direct you to the out of hours GP.